johnodon/Ubuntu-ES-DE/README.md

 # Running the ES-DE install script...
-  - Log in as the user you chose
+  - Log in as the user you chose.
-  - Open a terminal, download the install script, make it executable and run it
+  - Run the following command in a terminal:
-      - `wget https://raw.githubusercontent.com/johnodon/Ubuntu-ES-DE/main/Ubuntu-ES-DE.sh && chmod +x Ubuntu-ES-DE.sh && ./Ubuntu-ES-DE.sh`
+      - `sudo apt install openssh-server dialog && wget https://raw.githubusercontent.com/johnodon/Ubuntu-ES-DE/main/Ubuntu-ES-DE.sh && chmod +x Ubuntu-ES-DE.sh && ./Ubuntu-ES-DE.sh`
       - You will need to provide the password for the user